-Like other CSM gyros, your ICG400 gyro incorporates advanced features not found in other makes of gyro.
+Your ICG540 gyro incorporates advanced features not found in any other gyro system.
 Please read this manual fully before installing and flying.

-With their pioneering Heading Lock, Yaw Rate Demand and Flight Mode concepts CSM revolutionised the tail rotor gyro with their ICG360
+With their pioneering Heading Lock, Yaw Rate Demand and Flight Mode concepts CSM revolutionised the tail rotor gyro with their ICG360.

-This new ICG400 builds on those ideas and extends gyro technology still further with its Heading Lock System+.
+This all new ICG540 builds on those ideas and extends gyro technology still further with its Advanced Heading Lock System.

-ICG400 key features:-
+ICG540 key features:-

-- Heading Lock (as pioneered by CSM)

-- Gyro Flight Modes (as pioneered by CSM)

-- NEW Auto-setup system allows rudder trim, gyro reversing, and servo travel limits to be set FROM YOUR TRANSMITTER.

-- Preset 'Look Ahead' gain.

-- Preset 'Exponential gain'.

-- Preset 'Glitch Limiter'.

-- Yaw Rate Demand with preset linear + exponential Demand Curve.

-- NEW Fuzzy logic Drift Compensation.

-- NEW High Resolution pulse measurement and generation systems.

-- Two stage power supply regulation ensures gyro is fully functional down to 2.5 volt supply (even if your radio isn't!)
+- Heading Lock (as pioneered by CSM) - Gyro Flight Modes (as pioneered by CSM) - NEW Auto-setup system allows rudder trim gyro reversing, Super servo support and servo travel limits to be set FROM YOUR TRANSMITTER. - NEW selectable Super Servo support.
+Automatic frame doubling and tripling gets the optimum from your RC system. - NEW adjustable\ 'Look Ahead' gain and timeconstant on motion and commands. - NEW fully adjustable\ 'Exponential gain'. - NEW fully adjustable\ 'Glitch Limiter'. - Yaw Rate Demand with NEW fully adjustable\ linear + exponential Demand Curves for each Flight Mode. - NEW Fuzzy logic Drift Compensation. - NEW fully adjustable\ 'Heading Lock Relaxation Rate'. - NEW High Resolution pulse measurement and generation systems. - Two stage power supply regulation ensures gyro is fully functional down to 2.5 volt supply (even if your radio isn't!)